Competition is the natural order in business, especially for ecommerce brands where it’s not just your local competitors that you need to worry about.

 How to write your own unique selling proposition

-Now that we’ve looked at 10 examples of strong USPs from other businesses, you might be wondering how you can go about creating, uncovering, or refining your own unique selling proposition.
+Now that we’ve looked at ten examples of strong USPs from other businesses, you might be wondering how you can go about creating, uncovering, or refining your own unique selling proposition.

 Every USP is going to be, well, unique but that doesn’t mean there isn’t a process you can follow to put yourself on the right track.
-Here’s how you can write your USP:
+Here's how you can write yours:

 - Make a list of all the potential differentiators of your brand and what you sell.
-Get specific.
-Breakout products and compelling marketing messages rely on precision—they solve the exact right problem and communicate that benefit to customers in their own words.
+And get specific.
+Breakout products and compelling marketing messages rely on precision: they solve the exact right problem and communicate that benefit to customers in their own words.

 - Research the competition.
 Who are your competitors and what are their USPs?
 Look for gaps where you can potentially introduce your brand differently.
 Products in the same category can be positioned in wildly different ways—footwear, for example, can emphasize style, comfort, or durability.

 - Compare your most unique angles against your audience's needs.
 Are there any customer needs that haven’t been filled?
 Do you see any pain points that you can appeal to that your competitors haven’t?

 - Compile the data.
 Take the information that you’ve learned, and sift through it to single out your strongest USP.